vincent-bruel/arduino-and-co/Projects/DustCollectorCommander-ArduinoNano-HallSensorsA3144/README.md

 	5. Operator will push the blast gate of the Miter saw (closed position)
 	6. Controler-Board will Turn the dust collector OFF.

-3. Typical woodworking use case
+3. Typical woodworking meta use case (use case using the two previous uses cases)
 	1. Use Bandsaw multiple times (Operator manipulates the 4-way-selector)
 	2. Use the Jointer multiple times  (Operator manipulates the 4-way-selector)
 	3. Use the Table saw or Miter saw multiple times  (Operator manipulates the Miter saw blast gate)